plotly/postMessage-API/README.md

 You will need to reference the JSON representation in order to pinpoint the aspects of the graph you want to modify through the Embed API.

-If you're curious about the JSON representations of more complicated Plotly graphs, try appending ".json" to the graph URL's on the [https://plot.ly/feed/](Plotly feed).
+If you're curious about the JSON representations of more complicated Plotly graphs, try appending ".json" to the graph URL's on the [Plotly feed](https://plot.ly/feed/).

 ## Tasks